stdombek/docs/content/en/docs/Access/Requests/requests.md

 8. Optional: Enter any **Patron comments**.
 For example, if the patron needs the item immediately, you can note it here.
 Patron comments show up in the CSV report and can be included in pick slips.
 9. Select the **Fulfillment preference**.
 10. Select the **Pickup service point** or **Delivery address**, depending on your selection in the previous step.
 11. Click **Save & close**.
-The request is saved and the Request Detail pane appears.
+The request is saved and the Request details pane appears.
 The patron receives an email notification saying their request was received by the library, [if you have this notification configured](../../../settings/settings_circulation/settings_circulation/#patron-notice-policies).

 ### How FOLIO decides which item will fill a title-level request